How to Elevate Your ITIL Incident Management Process (in 2024)

 • Use what you learn to help you classify future alarms to help engineers more quickly determine whether an event signaled by an alarm is truly a business-impacting incident, and how severe it is.

-• Then use your severity determinations to establish a priority level that can help engineers understand what takes precedence in moments where incidents compete with each other for attention.
+• Then, use your severity determinations to establish a priority level that can help engineers understand what takes precedence in moments when incidents compete for attention.

 At INOC, we help teams separate noise from meaningful incidents, determine which alarms are actionable, and use a robust database of port utilization to identify and prioritize each alarm.